 A quick disclaimer before getting into our list of helpful online shopping extensions.

-Having said that, the extensions in this guide are able to provide the insights that they do via the gathering of user data.
+The extensions in this guide provide insights by gathering data, including user data.
 While this isn’t ideal, there is a trade-off for being able to access information on the latest deals.
-In other words, if you want deals, you need to be aware of the potential risks involved.

 Here are some quick steps for mitigating these risks:

-- Use a custom email address for online shopping to keep your online shopping accounts separate from your primary email.
+3. Use a custom email address for shopping to keep your online shopping accounts separate from your primary email.

 Coupons and cashback offers